 - Environmental such as promoting remote work alternatives, outdoor operations, and indoor meetings in well ventilated spaces.

-SCA’s policy framework includes recognition that local context varies.
-The best management strategies serve as guiding principles, which are applied local program level as policy and practice.
+SCA’s policy framework includes the recognition that local context often varies.
+The best management strategies serve as guiding principles, which are applied local program levels as policy and practice.
 Partner work and living context may also vary, and further inﬂuence work and practice at the local level.
-SCA’s national COVID-19 Management Plan is continually reviewed, assessed, and updated as conditions, knowledge, and guidance evolves.
+SCA’s national COVID-19 Management Plan is continually reviewed, assessed, and updated as conditions, knowledge, and guidance evolve.

 Arriving well rested, nourished, and hydrated is a key component to maintaining health during a new position’s start.
 SCA asks members and staff to self-monitor and disclose any COVID-19 symptoms during the 14-day period before traveling to or starting a new position.
 Members and staff who have had recent close contact to someone with COVID-19 or present with COVID symptoms will delay travel to and position start.
 Additionally, avoid close contact with others during this period, and disclose any direct exposure to someone with COVID-19.

-Before a new position starts, members are required to provide proof of vaccination or a negative COVID-19 test or proof of recovery, disclose any symptoms or recent exposures, and review and agree to a pre-program participant form.
+Before a new position starts, members are required to provide proof of vaccination, disclose any symptoms or recent exposures, and review and agree to a pre-program participant form.
 Following these steps are crucial to helping ensure the safest position start as reasonably possible.

 COVID Response Protocol

-- A minim of 10 days since a test was conducted for symptoms first appeared, and
+- A minimum of 5 days since a test was conducted and/or symptoms first appeared, and

-- 24 hours serious symptoms subside, such as vomiting, troubled breathing, and/or fever (without the use of fever-reducing medications), and
+- 24 hours after symptoms are present, such as vomiting, troubled breathing, and/or fever (without the use of fever-reducing medications), and

 - All other symptoms improve (loss of taste/smell may persist and need not delay the end of isolation).

-In the event personnel are exposed and in close contact to someone with confirmed COVID-19, or report the presence of symptoms and COVID-19 is suspected, CDC guidelines are followed.
-When possible and indicated, personnel will be required to test before returning to service or to be around others.
+In the event personnel are in close contact or otherwise exposed to someone confirmed to be infected with COVID-19, or report the presence of symptoms associated with COVID-19, SCA follows active CDC guidelines.
+When possible and indicated, personnel will be required to test negative before returning to service or to be in the company of others.
 Additionally, groups may enact more strict masking protocols, such as masking in living or vehicle situations.